Tomb of the Unknown Soldier: History

 A shrine in Jinju, Korea, which commemorated those who died in defense of Korea during the Imjin War in 1592, has been described as the first Tomb of the Unknown Soldier.
 It is, however, more inclusive, in that it is a memorial to all who died in defense of the city against the forces of Toyotomi Hideyoshi, civilian as well as soldier.
-Beginning in 1593, when the Ministry of Rites received permission to perform a sacrifice for all who died in the battle, not only the identifiable bodies, the state offered sacrifices for the dead twice a year in spring and autumn until 1908, when the practice was ended by royal edict.
+Beginning in 1593, when the Ministry of Rites received permission to perform a sacrifice for all who died in the battle, not only the identifiable bodies, the state offered sacrifices for the dead twice a year in spring and autumn until 1908, when the practice, under pressure by the Japanese governor-general, was ended by royal edict.

 The first known monument of an unknown soldier in Europe is the Landsoldaten created in 1849 to commemorate the First Schleswig War, in Fredericia, Denmark.

 France and the United Kingdom

 During the First World War, the British and French armies who were allies during the war jointly decided to bury soldiers themselves.
 In the UK, under the Imperial War Graves Commission (now Commonwealth War Graves Commission), the Reverend David Railton had seen a grave marked by a rough cross while serving in the British Army as a chaplain on the Western Front, which bore the pencil-written legend "An Unknown British Soldier".

 He suggested (together with the French in their own country) the creation at a national level of a symbolic funeral and burial of an "Unknown Warrior", proposing that the grave should in the UK include a national monument in the form of what is usually, but not in this particular case, a headstone.
-The idea received the support of the Dean of Westminster, Prime Minister David Lloyd George, and later from King George V, responding to a wave of public support.
+The idea received the support of the Dean of Westminster Herbert Edward Ryle, the Prime Minister David Lloyd George, and later King George V, responding to a wave of public support.
 At the same time, a similar concern grew in France.
 In November 1916, a local officer of Le Souvenir français proposed the idea of burying "an unknown soldier" in the Panthéon.
 A formal bill was presented in Parliament in November 1918.
 The decision was voted into law in September 1919.

 The United Kingdom and France conducted services connected with their 'monumental' graves (as presumably newly conceived, and in any case approved, by their respective armies) on Armistice Day 1920 (the burial itself taking place later in January of the following year in France).
-In the UK, the Tomb of the Unknown Warrior was created at Westminster Abbey, while in France La tombe du soldat inconnu was placed in the Arc de Triomphe.
+In the UK, the Tomb of the Unknown Warrior was created at Westminster Abbey, while in France the Tombe du Soldat inconnu was placed beneath the Arc de Triomphe.